paulcbogdan/rollouts/README.md

 # Model continues from "=" ("50" would be the next two tokens)
 ```

-By default, I believe `"<think>"` is normally surrounded by `"\n"` for chat completions.
-You should avoid ending inserted thoughts with a trailing space (`" "`).
+I believe `"<think>"` is normally surrounded by `"\n"` for chat completions by default.
+You probably should do this.

+Importantly, you should avoid ending inserted thoughts with a trailing space (`" "`).
 Doing so will often lead to tokenization issues, as most models tokenize words with a space prefix (e.g., `" Hello"`).
 When you end inserted thoughts with a trailing space, a model would need to introduce a double-space typo to continue with a word.
 Models hate this and will thus be strongly biased toward continuing with tokens that don't have a space prefix (e.g., `"0"`).

 Does not work for:
 - Models where thinking is hidden (Gemini and OpenAI)